 Aggravated assault, according to Chapter 784.021, involves a deadly weapon but does not involve intent to kill.
 This could also include the intent to commit a felony.
 This is an example of an assault charge that is punishable as a felony (third degree).
 There are two statutes for sexual battery that are detailed in 784.046 and 784.074 of the Florida Statutes.
 The former involves dating violence or a history of sexual violence while the latter primarily involves sexual predators.
 An assault or battery charge can also result in a restraining order or domestic violence injunction.

 Injunctions (restraining orders), while not a criminal charge, will bar a person from any form of contact with the filer.
 All a person is required to do to obtain this kind of restraining order is to prove or claim that they were the victim of violence or are at a reasonable risk for violence.
 A violation of a restraining order can result in additional criminal charges.
 With the right help, an injunction can be appealed and possibly even stopped.

 Penalties of a Conviction

 The ways in which these charges are defined and/or punished include several different circumstantial factors, like the presence of a weapon, inflicted harm, type of contact, etc. Accordingly, they are punishable by different degrees.
-An assault it punished as a misdemeanor of the second degree, but if charged aggravated assault, it becomes a felony of the third degree.
-Similarly, if a battery charge is considered a misdemeanor of the first degree, while an aggravated battery charge is considered a felony of the second degree.
+An assault is punished as a misdemeanor of the second degree, but if charged as an aggravated assault, it becomes a felony of the third degree.
+Similarly, a battery charge is considered a misdemeanor of the first degree, while an aggravated battery charge is considered a felony of the second degree.

 The only way to know for sure is by seeking legal representation as soon as possible.
 The legal process starts moving at an incredibly fast speed (within days of your arrest) which means that you need the help of a criminal lawyer.
 Call us for a consultation and we can speak with you about a line of defense for your case that could possibly get your charges lessened or dropped completely.